Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 Furthermore we can install Express globally for use it wherever in our system.
 For example, there is a package called *Express Generator* that scaffolds an express application for us.

 Let's go change our first app to use Express on it.
 Open the *index.js* file again and delete everything in it.

-Now write this:
+First require express and create and initialize it:

+    var express = require('express');
+    var app = express();
+After that, create one route for our application.
+This is, when the users goes to localhost:3000/ url we will send back 'Hello World!':

+    app.get('/', function (req, res) {
+      res.send('Hello World!');
+    });

+Now initialize the server in the port 3000 and print it in the console:

+    var server = app.listen(3000, function () {
+      var host = server.address().address;
+      var port = server.address().port;

+      console.log('Example app listening at http://%s:%s', host, port);
+    });

+So the final file is like this:

     var express = require('express');
     var app = express();